jl-bernal/MABEL/README.md

 - deepdish.
 - numexpr.

+**Warning!** deepdish.io.save uses hdf5io.py, which in turn uses pandas.Panel.
+This attribute has been removed from pandas in versions >= v1.2.0.
+As far as I know, this is going to be fixed in the near future (see [here](https://github.com/uchicago-cs/deepdish/issues/45)), but in the meantime please make sure to use MABEL within an environment with pandas version < v1.2.0.

 ## Usage

 You are free to use MABEL in your research, but please refer to this GitHub repository and cite: